guillermoares-zz/agile-engine/README.md

 - `npm start`: Runs the server from source code.
 - `npm run build-bins`: Builds the binary files.
 You'll find them in `./frontend/bin`.

+### I'm getting a "findDOMNode is deprecated in StrictMode" error

+It seems something's off with the _react-bootstrap_ library `Accordion` at the moment.
+This error is triggered whenever an `Accordion` item is collapsed.
+More info in [this thread.](https://github.com/react-bootstrap/react-bootstrap/issues/5075)